The deadline for the 2019-2020 grant application has passed and we are no longer accepting applications.

 - Read the following guidelines.

-- Secure or renew your organization’s SAM.gov registration at least two weeks before the application deadline.
+- Secure or renew your organization’s SAM.gov registration prior to the application deadline.

 - Prepare your application.